What Do You Lose When You File Chapter 7 Business Bankruptcy?

 If You File Bankruptcy, What Can You Keep?

-North Carolina’s “wildcard” rule also allows you to exempt another $5,000 worth of assets if you do not have a homestead or if you limit your home equity exemption to $30,000.
+North Carolina’s “wildcard” rule also allows you to exempt another $5,000 worth of assets if you do not have a homestead or limit your home equity exemption to $30,000.

-In some cases, a skilled North Carolina bankruptcy lawyer can help you structure your exemptions to allow you to continue operating your business.
-However, you should speak to an attorney as soon as possible to maximize your chances of success.
+Sometimes, a skilled Raleigh bankruptcy lawyer can help you structure your exemptions.
+This allows you to continue operating your business.
+However, it would be best to speak to an attorney as soon as possible.
+Doing so can maximize your chances of success.

 Contact an Experienced North Carolina Business Bankruptcy Attorney